rjkoepp/dwf-books-and-courses/docs/books/algorithm-design-manual/book-notes/1-introduction-to-algorithm-design.md

 (A, C), (A, F), (B, C), (B, F)
 ```

+Even if it may seem obvious, it is worth explicitly noting that neither `D` nor `E` were viable vertex candidates above--neither vertex is included in the endpoint, `(A, B)`, of the vertex chain of which they are vertices, namely `(A, D, E, B)`.

-There is no arbitrary choice now--there are no ties in the distance between vertices in the pairs above.
+There is no arbitrary choice at this stage.
+There are no ties in the distance between vertices in the pairs above.
 The `(B, C)` pairing results in the smallest distance between vertices: $1+\varepsilon$.
-Once vertices `B` and `C` have been connected by an edge, all iterations are done and we are left with a single vertex chain: `(A, D, E, B, C, F)`.
+Once vertices `B` and `C` have been connected by an edge, all iterations have been completed and we are left with a single vertex chain: `(A, D, E, B, C, F)`.
 Connecting `A` and `F` gives us a cycle and concludes the process.

 :::